zach-taylor/NCDC2014-1/README.md

 # ISU NCDC 2014 WebApp

-This is the web app for the Spring 2014 ISU National Cyber Defense Compeition.
-It is designed to be intentially insecure and should not be used in any production system.
+This is the web app for the Spring 2014 ISU National Cyber Defense Competition.
+It is designed to be intentionally insecure and should not be used in any production system.

 ## Prereqs
 * Originally developed on Ubuntu 12.04